keboola/connection-docs/management/jobs/index.md

     - Unless it is a transformation job, in which case the same configuration is allowed to run, provided that it is executed by different [tokens](/management/project/tokens/).

 ## Storage Jobs
-Not only we record all jobs which were executed in your KBC project, we also record all data which were uploaded into your project.
+Not only we record all jobs executed in your KBC project, we also record all data that was uploaded into it.
 Go to **Storage** and click the **Jobs** tab:

 {: .image-popup}
 ![Screenshot - Storage Jobs](/management/jobs/storage-jobs.png)